 One downside of living in Fort Gay is that it can take a long time to commute to work.
 In Fort Gay, the average commute to work is 35.59 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Fort Gay doesn't have a public transportation system that people use for their commute.
+Fort Gay is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Fort Gay ranks among the least educated cities in the nation, as only 2.71% of people over 25 have a bachelor's degree or advanced degree.
+Fort Gay ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 2.71% of people over 25 have a college degree.

 The per capita income in Fort Gay in 2022 was $16,204, which is low income relative to West Virginia and the nation.
 This equates to an annual income of $64,816 for a family of four.
 Fort Gay also has one of the higher rates of people living in poverty in the nation, with 37.88% of its population below the federal poverty line.